 …if I only could have been there earlier, this would have never happened…

 Truth is, the signs of substance abuse can often be subtle and you won’t put two and two together until your loved one is already deep into addiction.
-There are many signs that can point to drug use in your loved one, and it is important to understand as many of these signs as possible.
+There are many signs that can point to whether or not your loved one is suffering from an addiction, and it is important to understand as many of these signs as quickly as possible.

 Seven Signs That A Loved One Has A Duug Problem